dennis9819/split-flap-controller/README.md

 ### Hardware
 - SMD-based controller board (Atmega8 MCU)
 - Modular RS-485 communication chain
 - Integrated motor driver and position sensor handling
 - Modules connect to a single backplane
 - Hall-effect sensor homing
+- Robust error handling
+  - detects homing faults, stuck drums, overcurrent and bus errors
+  - activates a failSafe condition on critical fault
+  - can be reset via RS485 in most conditions
+  - checks validity of each packet via checksum

 ### Firmware
 - Lightweight communication protocol with checksum and addressing
 - Fault detection (homing failure, overcurrent, invalid position)
 - Persistent settings stored in EEPROM
+- CRC check of each message

 ### Software
 - WebSocket-based control server
 - Modular architecture for future GUI or API integrations
 - Easily portable to other platforms and MCUs
+- Nginx Webserver allows you to controll the display with your smartphone
+- very fast and written in plan c.
+I'm using libjson and libws for JSON handling and the WebSocket server

 ## CAD
 This display is designed in **Fusion360**.
 All schematics and boards are designed in **KiCAD 9**.